gautierstoll/ScMaBoSS/README.md

     val PRes = new PResultFromFile("File_pop_probtraj.csv","File_simple_pop_probtraj.csv",
         listNodes,listLines)
     ```
     The `listNodes` is necessary, because the output files may not display all nodes.
-The optional listLines restrict
+The optional `listLines` restricts
-   the result to a set of lines (start at 1, without the header)
+    the result to a set of lines (start at 1, without the header).

 2. Create a probability distribution over population state at a given step:
     ```scala